Coaches Welcome Letter

 You were likely directed to this page by an email that contains your team rosters.
 Please reach out to your coaching counterparts and determine which of you will contact your players, usually it is the head coach but you can do it however best works for you.
 Please treat the health information, birth dates and home addresses as confidential not to be shared with anyone who is not a registerred coach with AYS.

-I have created a sample email you can use to communicate with your families at Coaches Sample Email You do not have to use this exact email but I do ask that you communicate the key information: coach and assistant coach (if any) names, team name, game and practice times, field location, required equipment, picture day and ask that they respond so you know you’ve heard from them.
+I have created a sample email you can use to communicate with your families at Coaches Sample Email You do not have to use this exact email but I do ask that you communicate the key information: coach and assistant coach (if any) names, team name, game and practice times, field location, required equipment and ask that they respond so you know you’ve heard from them.
 It is not uncommon for the system to have a bad email or phone number, asking for a response ensures you know they received the message.

-I am extremely excited to announce that AYS has partnered up with the Explosion FC soccer club to provide skills training to our U7 and U8 kids through the 2015/2016 soccer year.
+I am extremely excited to announce that AYS has resumed the partnership with the Explosion FC soccer club to provide skills training to our U7 and U8 kids through the 2015/2016 soccer year.
 U7s will practice on Wednesday's at 5 and U8s will practice on Friday's at 5.
 These practices will be held in academy style with all kids and coaches participating at the same time.
 The Explosion coaches will work with the AYS coaches and the kids to teach the kids proper techniques on the ball.
 While the practices are limited to the U7 and U8 age groups coaches from all age groups are highly encouraged to observe these practices to learn from the Explosion coaches.
 Explosion is the premier soccer program of South Eastern Massachusetts located right here in Attleboro.

 Below is some information you will need, please click on the section headings to expand.
 Some of it you need to communicate to the players and families and some is just for you